The Verité Team

 Sarah Lince, Senior Program Manager, Research & Policy

-Hikari Mamata, Program Coordinator, CUMULUS
+Hikari Mamata, Program Manager, CUMULUS

-As a Program Coordinator at Verité, Hikari supports the CUMULUS project, a technology-driven approach to identifying risk of forced labor and human trafficking in global supply chains.
+As a Program Manager at Verité, Hikari supports the CUMULUS project, a technology-driven approach to identifying risk of forced labor and human trafficking in global supply chains.
 His work includes desk research, protocol development, platform testing, and data analysis.

 Prior to joining Verité, Hikari was Program Coordinator at Health Resources in Action where he worked with The 84 Movement, a statewide youth tobacco cessation and prevention program that trains and empowers youth to speak out against the sneaky marketing tactics of the tobacco and vaping industries.
 Throughout his career, Hikari has worked closely with the Massachusetts Department of Public Health, Child Family Health International, and Boston Medical Center in various programming efforts.